Wondering if full custody is right for you? Here are some questions to help you make an informed decision.

 The bottom line is that whenever there is a way for a child to have meaningful relationships with their parents, both co-parents need to work together to make this happen.
 All of this food for thought?
 Your ex needs to consider it, too.
 As a good step forward, consider consulting with a family law attorney to discuss if full custody is a likely outcome in your matter, and to learn about all your rights and options for protecting your child’s best interests.

 Need help determining the best custody arrangement for your child?
-Safeguard your future and get in touch to schedule your free consultation with a trusted family law attorney.
+Safeguard your future and get in touch to schedule your consultation with a trusted family law attorney.
 Call us at 888-888-0919 or click the button below.